dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/multiple-file-processing.md

 func removeCaptureStateListener(_ listener:DSCaptureStateListener) -> BOOL
 ```

+**Parameters**

+`listener`: An object of [`DSCaptureStateListener`](auxiliary-classes/capture-state-listener.md).

+**Return Value**

+A BOOL value that indicates whether the capture state listener is removed successfully.

 ## addResultFilter

 Registers a `DSCapturedResultFilter` to be used as a callback when the Capture Vision Router outputs filtered result(s).

-**Parameters**

-`filter`: An object of [`DSCapturedResultFilter`](../core/basic-structures/captured-result-filter.md).

-**Return Value**

-A BOOL value that indicates whether the result filter is added successfully.

 <div class="sample-code-prefix"></div>
 >- Objective-C